kiyolee/libxslt-win-build/README.md

 * zlib-win-build
 * xz-win-build (VS2013 or later)

-There are hard references assuming all these sit next to libxml2-win-build.
+There are hard references assuming all these sit next to libxslt-win-build.

 Basically, in a command prompt: